aloxe/huwindty/src/pages/examples/images/global/cows.md

 ![drooderfiets and cows](/examples/cows.jpg)
 ```

 Also it will not be visible in the CMS when editing the current page.
+You will also note that the thumbnail only accept a path relative to the current page.

 ![drooderfiets and cows](/examples/cows.jpg)